 Lead researcher Guo Lu said, “Applying this cooling cement to urban buildings could save a huge amount of energy and help cities reduce their carbon footprint.
 It is an important step in responding to climate change.”

-Researcher Guo Lu summarized, “This innovation changes cement from a heavy, heat-storing material into an eco-friendly product that can reflect sunlight and release heat.
+Researcher Guo Lu summarised, “This innovation changes cement from a heavy, heat-storing material into an eco-friendly product that can reflect sunlight and release heat.
 It has the potential to transform our cities into cooler and greener spaces.”

 Where can we buy?